apisec-inc/releases/docs/apisec-AWS-Fargate.md

 	- On Container Override Expand to see Cluster with Env created and then click on RUN TASK, wait for 2minutes.![Task created](https://user-images.githubusercontent.com/87167426/162346663-d6903b70-df73-4099-a3cb-10afcc8e8ace.png)
 	- Click on Task to see information and its resources.
 	![Task 1](https://user-images.githubusercontent.com/87167426/162346764-c10f3c74-901b-442c-aa6a-16dc0e175568.png)
-	- Click on "Check Status" on the Created Scanner in Scanner page of APIsec product.
+	- Click on "Check Status" of the Created Scanner in Scanner page of APIsec product.
 	![Status](https://user-images.githubusercontent.com/87167426/162346854-820d821c-3695-44df-8b02-8f864311c015.png)

 	- Now you can run scans on the PLAYBOOKS in projects.